salsify/ruby-exclaim/README.md

 Note that implementations have __important [Security Considerations](#security-considerations)__.

-The Exclaim components you implement may be simple, more complex, or a mix depending on what you want to provide as UI building blocks.

-Ultimately, component implementations typically return HTML Strings.
+Component implementations typically return HTML Strings.
 As desired, you can leverage a Ruby templating tool like [ERB](https://rubygems.org/gems/erb) to do this, but simple string interpolation works too.